NLnetLabs/rpki-doc/source/krill/installation.rst

 Building
 --------

-TThe easiest way to get Krill is to leave it to cargo by saying:
+The easiest way to get Krill is to leave it to cargo by saying:

 .. code-block:: bash

-   cargo install routinator
+   cargo install krill

 If you want to try the master branch from the repository instead of a release version, you can run: